phenyl/phenyl/README.md

 null
 ```

-In Phenyl client, the operations are like following.
-(This code is abbreviated.)
+In Phenyl client, the operations are performed as following.
+(This code is simplified.)
 ```ts
 // omission prepare httpClient and preSession const inserted = await phenylClient.insertAndGet(